 Bring a 60m rope and quickdraws.
 The rock is generally steep and of good quality, though bloodily abrasive in some areas.
 There are certainly enough routes to keep you busy for a winter, and it is likely that The Dry will see further development in coming years.

 The Whetstone Mountains are one of several small mountain ranges in Southeastern Arizona hosting an abundance of limestone rock.
 While there are most certainly more crags like this one, the remote nature of these ranges has limited their development.
 This crag was discovered by two U of A students in the 1995 but most of the routes have been since 1999.

 There are currently no access issues at this crag.
 Please help to keep it that way.
 The Dry is on Coronado National Forest land so camp freely, but PLEASE observe low impact principles to avoid future access issues.
 Also, please do not block the road with your vehicle.

 For rest day fun, visit nearby Kartchner Caverns State Park, just to the north.

 Getting ThereDrive east on Interstate 10 from Tucson for about 40 miles.
 Exit at Arizona Hwy.
 90, heading south towards Sierra Vista.
-Drive south for about 12.5 miles and carefully make a right onto an unmarked dirt road.
+Drive south for about 12.5 miles and carefully make a right on a dirt road just past milepost 302.